airayzing/Help-Docs-v2/api-references/contacts-and-chats-apis/getting-groups-segments.md

 #### Response

-The API will respond with a JSON object containing the segments available in your ChatbotWorld application.
+The API will respond with a JSON object containing the segments available in your S10U AI Studio application.
 The response format may vary depending on the segments you have configured.

 Please replace `[MASKED_TOKEN]` in the request with your actual API token for actual usage.